wisp-lang/wisp/Readme.md

 ## Conventions

-Wisp makes it's best effort to compile to JavaScript that one would write by hand, but it also trys to embrace idiomatic naming conventios of LISP.
+_wisp_ makes it's best effort to compile to JavaScript that one would write by hand, but it also trys to embrace idiomatic naming conventios of LISP.
-To make this possible wisp translates LISP name conventions to related JavaScript conventions:
+To make this possible _wisp_ translates LISP name conventions to related JavaScript conventions:

 ```clojure